(Last updated Sept 8th, 2022)*

 If you try to make a loan and your payment doesn’t clear, we can cover the loan with Kiva credit from your account (if you have any), or close your account if you do not deposit the necessary credit.

-1.7Tax Deductibility.
+1.9Tax Deductibility.
 You understand that Kiva is a non-profit public benefit corporation.
 Kiva has received exemption with the Internal Revenue Service as an organization that qualifies as a public charity under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended from time to time.
 Funds you donate to Kiva’s operations are eligible for tax deductibility in the United States.
 You acknowledge, however, that making a Loan on the Website does not constitute a charitable donation, and therefore you are not eligible to receive a tax deduction for any funds lent to a Borrower through the Website.
+For avoidance of doubt, if you sign up for Auto Deposit or Subscription Lending (see Section 1.8), the funds automatically deposited to your account will be not be eligible for tax deductibility unless and until you donate them to Kiva.
 You also understand that you are solely responsible for determining the proper tax treatment for any Loan you make through the Website and the Program.
 Kiva has not and will not provide any tax or legal advice to you in connection with any Loan you might make.
 This Agreement does not attempt to define the tax implications of participating in the Program.
 If you participate in the Program, you should consult with your own accountants, tax advisors and legal advisors.

 Kiva is a 501(c)(3) nonprofit that runs on donations.
 If you donate money to Kiva in addition to your loans, the donations qualify for a tax deduction in the U.S. However, if you make a loan through Kiva, it isn’t considered a donation to Kiva and isn’t tax deductible.